Biden warns mounted Border Patrol agents charging migrants in Del Rio sector: 'Those people will pay'

 Investigation ongoing as Texas border crisis intensifies

-President Biden on Friday issued a stern warning to Border Patrol agents seen this week chasing migrants on horseback, vowing, "those people will pay," amid an ongoing investigation into the images which some Democrats have claimed showed agents whipping migrants.
+President Biden on Friday issued a stern warning to Border Patrol agents seen this week chasing migrants on horseback, vowing, "those people will pay," amid an ongoing investigation into the images which some Democrats have falsely claimed showed agents whipping migrants.

 The president said Border Patrol agents were victimizing migrants: "Horses run them over, people being strapped."
 However, critics have pointed out the agents were holding onto reins to control the horses, not whips or straps for migrants.